 In response to our Lord’s charge to "Go and make disciples of all nations" and to "Love your neighbor as yourself," we provide our congregation and community with opportunities to serve in humanitarian efforts and evangelistic outreach in local and world communities.
 Such work includes well-drilling in Central America, housing homeless families in our church, serving meals at shelters, and disaster relief.
 All ages have opportunities to participate in mission projects.

 For “Everyone who calls on the name of the Lord will be saved.”
 But how can they call on him to save them unless they believe in him?
 And how can they believe in him if they have never heard about him?
 And how can they hear about him unless someone tells them?
 Romans 10:13-14 (NLT)

-Guatemala Mission Trips, in conjunction with Living Water International, sends SPC members to drill a well to provide a community with clean drinking water and to share the living water of Jesus Christ.
-Contact: Steve Sobolik,
+Living Water Mission Trips, in conjunction with Living Water International, send SPC members to Central America to drill a well to provide a community with clean drinking water and to share the living water of Jesus Christ.
+Contact: Steve Sobolik, .

 Steelbridge has been serving the homeless, hungry, and struggling for over 60 years.
 They are making big changes - besides changing their name from Steel Bridge to Steelbridge, they are modifying their facilities to begin long-term (12-28 month) rehabilitation and education of homeless men and women.
 Programs continue to include drug and alcohol recovery, job training, continuing education, and Biblical discipleship for men and women.
 SPC supports Steelbridge with an annual Blanket Drive, volunteering with meals, and with hands-on projects as needs arise--perhaps including painting and tile work on one of their construction projects.
 You may sign up to volunteer at: https://steelbridge.volunteerhub.com/events/index.